ghuser-io/ghuser.io/README.md

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!

+> **NOTE**: if you should be on the list of contributors but we forgot you, don't be shy and let us
+> know!

 # FAQ

 ## Why do I need to open an issue in order to get a profile?